CastielWong/Laboratory/Jenkins/README.md

 This is used to explore Jenkins stuff.
 Docker and Docker-Compose are used for the exploration.

+Jenkins is a free and open source automation server.
+It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.

 Below lists common and useful commands:

 ```sh